Jim Weller

 Architecture Diagram

-The project is to demonstrate data streaming to a team working on a "SaaS Anywhere" project with agents running at customer sites.
+The project is to demonstrate data streaming to a team working on a "SaaS Anywhere" project with agents running at customer sites, kind of like IoT.
 One hundred CloudWatch alarms emit event data to a simulator lambda that applies a health status with a 15% error error rate.
 It is streamed through API Gateway -> Lambda -> Kinesis -> OpeneSearch to be visualized in Grafana.

 Older Work